Primary materials: Plastic from gallon water bottles, braided thread, markers, electroluminescent wires.

 I built this right after Kaleidoscope.
-I wanted to incorporate what I had learned and make something designed to look good with its lights on.
-To that end I stuck with the lighter colors available to me and completely avoided black.
+I wanted to incorporate what I’d learned and make something designed to look good with its lights on.
+To that end I stuck with the lighter colors available to me, and completely avoided black.
 I bought longer lights so I would have enough wire to illuminate the crown.

 Because I repeated the design of Kaleidoscope, construction on this was quite similar.
 The apparent leap from something pretty rough to smooth is, to some degree, deceptive.
 My plastic skills did improve from the first to the second project, but the first time I was also purposefully going for a rougher aesthetic.